disneystreaming/smithy4s/modules/docs/src/05-design/02-schemas.md

 ### Unions

-A union, also referred to as coproduct, or sum type, is a construct that expresses sealed polymorphism.
+Union, also referred to as coproduct, or sum type, is a construct that expresses sealed polymorphism.
 It is the dual of a structure: when structures express that you have **A AND B**, unions express that you can have **A OR B**.

 The way this is expressed in Smithy looks like this: